Gardener's HQ Guide to Growing Mountain Avens and White Drya

 They flower from the end of spring through to summer.

-Plants usually have white flowers, and attractive feathery seeds.
+Plants usually have white flowers, and produce attractive feathery seeds.

 Dryas octopetala - White Mountain-Avens by pellaea.

-Once growing it will be necessary to care for Dryas plants by mulching in the spring, and cutting back the creepers that the plant grows.
-If you require more plants do not do it from the creepers but divide the Dryas plants towards the end of summer (this will result in better flowers than from taking plants from the creepers).
+If you require more plants, then do not do it from the creepers, but divide the Dryas plant itself towards the end of summer.
+This will result in better flowers than if you were to grow Dryas plants from the creepers.